-Future Limitations on Certificateholder Rights Under the Trust Agreement
+Future Limitations on Certificateholder Rights Under the Trust Agreement servicer may be restricted.

-If we are placed into receivership or if we emerge from the current conservatorship and are placed into conservatorship once again, certificateholders' rights to remove us as trustee or master servicer may be restricted.
 In addition, if we were again placed into conservatorship, FHFA will have the authority to repudiate or transfer our guaranty obligations as well as our other obligations under the trust documents for each issuance of DMBS certificates.
 If that occurred, certificateholders would have only the right to proceed against Treasury that is described above under "-Certificateholder Rights Upon a Guarantor Event of Default."
-See "RISK FACTORS-FANNIE MAE GOV-ERNANCE FACTORS" above.
+See "RISK FACTORS-FANNIE MAE GOVER-NANCE FACTORS" above.